State and Local Policy Database

 Overview

 The State of Texas allows its local jurisdictions to adopt and amend the Texas Building Energy Code.
-All residential and commercial building construction must comply with the 2015 International Energy Conservation Code (IECC).
-The City is in the process of adopting the 2021 International Building Code.
-This Code will include elements that benefit the City, such as pre-wiring for Solar, and EV Charging infrastructure, as well as greater energy efficiency.
-Full adoption is scheduled for the fourth quarter of 2021.
+All residential and commercial building construction must comply with the 2021 International Energy Conservation Code (IECC).

 To learn more about the Texas’s building energy code, please visit the State Policy Database.